-Modules assume a familiarity with programming concepts and the supporting mathematical framework while presenting advanced concepts relating specifically to the computing domain.
+Modules assume familiarity with programming concepts and the supporting mathematical framework while presenting advanced concepts relating specifically to the computing domain.

 Each module consists of one term of intensive study and laboratory-based work with the exception of the final research project module, which is carried out over the last three months of the programme.

 Each module consists typically of 12 weeks of study.
 This time includes a supporting lecture programme, a series of supported laboratory sessions and time for the completion of assignment exercises and/or examinations.
-Weekly contact hours on this programme may vary depending on the individual module options chosen and the stage of study.
+Weekly contact hours on this programme may vary depending on the individual module options chosen and the stage of the study.

 The individual project is the final element of the programme.
-This requires students to undertake guided, independent study.
+This requires students to undertake a guided, independent study.

 The programme is supported by online access to lecture material and related information.

 The postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least two-three hours in independent study.
+As a general guide, for every hour in class students are expected to spend at least two-three hours in an independent study.